data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 6.4      Tracking resolution in OMD_EVENT_LOG

-Because each record in OMD_EVENT_LOG is stored as an exception *bitmap* that can contain any number of exceptions, an updated record (minus the resolved exception) is then re-added to OMD_EVENT_LOG if there are still outstanding exceptions.
-This is conforming to the design of OMD, which creates a new module instance for every run.
+Because each record in the ETL process control event log is stored as an exception *bitmap* that can contain any number of exceptions, an updated record (minus the resolved exception) is then re-added to EVENT_LOG if there are still outstanding exceptions.
+This is conforming to the design of DIRECT, which creates a new module instance for every run.

+## Implementation Guidelines

 \7.
 Exception handling per Data Warehouse layer